ztpub/PFA/README.md

-# PFA
-Pattern fusion analysis
+# PFA: Pattern fusion analysis

 This is a backup repository of matlab package for pattern fusion analysis (PFA).